Russia-1: Russian Federation

 In 1999, the channel disbanded the sports program "Arena" and instead was established the program "Studio", headed by Vladimir Gomelsky.
 The daily "Vesti" began to be broadcast at 13:00, 17:00, 19:00, 21:00, 23:00.

 Up to 1999, the national channel was plagued by broadcasting problems resulting from its dependence on its local state affiliates (GTRKs) for retransmission of its signal.
 GTRKs had no incentive to consistently broadcast only federal programming on their local frequencies and would often mix in programming they had produced themselves or acquired from other sources, thus hampering the national channel’s ability to control its own programming schedule at the regional level.
 The first step leading to the solution of this problem was the creation of the state holding company VGTRK, which united 89 state-owned regional studios under the aegis of the Moscow-based Channel 2.
 In February 2004, the Russian government issued a resolution on the reorganization of VGTRK through affiliation of subsidiaries, including regional GTRK companies.
 By the end of 2004, the scale of the reorganization became obvious.
 Local news programmes were organized on network principles and local companies turned into "re-transmitters" of the Moscow-produced content: VGTRK management had decided to cut all types of broadcasting in the regions, except news.
 This decision caused an inevitable reduction of GTRK broadcasting volume from 900 - 1,200 to 590 hours, the closure of whole subdivisions and departments and the dismissal of hundreds of employees in each of the 89 companies.

+On 31 December 2018, a separate feed of the Russia-1 schedule was launched for each of the eleven time zones of Russia.
+Dating back to a practice begun after the launch of Orbita in 1967, there had previously been only five feeds of Russia-1 and its predecessor (Programme Two) for the entire country—one operating on Moscow Time and variations time-shifted ahead by two, four, six, and eight hours.
+Viewers in the "odd" time zones relative to Moscow Time would receive a feed from the nearest "even" time zone, causing programming to air either one hour earlier or one hour later than schedules indicated.